Reserves are materials and resources which have been set aside by a professor to be used for a class.

 - Log in with your WUSTL Key

-- Email Olin Library Reserves staff if you are a new faculty member and don’t have a WUSTL Key yet
+- Email Olin Library Reserves staff if you are a new faculty member and do not have a WUSTL Key yet

-Physical course reserves (i.e., books, print materials, DVDs) have a call number and are listed in the WU Libraries Catalog.
+Physical course reserves (i.e., books, print materials, DVDs) have a call number and are listed in the University Libraries Catalog.

 To find physical course reserves in the library catalog: